ugate/sqler/jsdocp/tutorial/1-manual.md

   // use the transaction to commit the changes
-  // (commit will implicitly invoke unprepare) await tx.commit();
+  // (commit will implicitly invoke unprepare) await tx.commit(true);
 } catch (err) {
   if (tx) {
     // use the transaction to commit the changes
     // (rollback will implicitly invoke unprepare)
-    await tx.rollback();
+    await tx.rollback(true);
   }
   throw err;
 }
 ```

-> __It's imperative that `unprepare` (or `commit`/`rollback` when using a [transaction](#tx)) is called when using [`prepareStatement = true` is set](global.html#SQLERExecOptions) since the underlying connection is typically left open until the `unprepare` function is invoked.
+> __It's imperative that `unprepare` (or `commit`/`rollback` when using a [transaction](#tx)) is called when using [`prepareStatement = true` is set](typedefs.html#.SQLERExecOptions) since the underlying connection is typically left open until the `unprepare` function is invoked.
 Not doing so could quickly starve available connections!
 It's also equally important not to have more __active__ prepared statements in progress than what is available in the connection pool that is being used by the underlying dialect.__

 #### 💧 Read/Write Streams <ins id="streams"></ins>:
-[Streaming](https://nodejs.org/api/stream.html) is a useful technique for reading/writting a large number of records and is very similar to normal reads/writes using the [`stream` option](global.html#SQLERExecOptions).
+[Streaming](https://nodejs.org/api/stream.html) is a useful technique for reading/writting a large number of records and is very similar to normal reads/writes using the [`stream` option](typedefs.html#.SQLERExecOptions).
 The value set on `execOpts.stream` will indicate to the underlying database dialect that the desired batch size for executions should match that of the `stream` value.
 Just keep in mind that there is a balance between the batch size stored in memory that accumulates until the `stream` threshold is met, and the total number of executions for all batches.
 So, it's a good practice to use smaller `stream` batch values to keep a smaller memory footprint.
 But, large enough that minimize round trips to the dialect backend.

 During read or write streaming, it's possible to capture the the data that is being read or written for a given `stream` batch.
 Simply, listen for the `typedefs.EVENT_STREAM_BATCH` event on the desired readable or writable stream returned by the execution (see example below).
 The array of batch values should reflect either the read records or results of the written executions (e.g. like _rows affected_).
 In addition to the read and write events for the stream and dialect driver (if any), there are a few additional `sqler` specific events that are _typically_ emitted:
 - __`typedefs.EVENT_STREAM_BATCH`__ - Emitted for each batch of read data `Object[]` for a `stream.Readable` or write binds `Object[]` for a `stream.Writable`.
+- __`typedefs.EVENT_STREAM_COMMIT`__ - Emitted when a read or write stream has committed a transaction.
+Typically, this will occur when [`autoCommit = true`](typedefs.html#.SQLERExecOptions) and [`transactionId`](typedefs.html#.SQLERExecOptions) has been set to a valid transaction ID.
+- __`typedefs.EVENT_STREAM_ROLLBACK`__ - Emitted when a read or write stream has rolledback a transaction.
+Typically, this will occur when an `error` has been emitted on the stream and [`transactionId`](typedefs.html#.SQLERExecOptions) has been set to a valid transaction ID.
 - __`typedefs.EVENT_STREAM_RELEASE`__ - Emitted when a read or write stream has released or closed it's connection.

 Example reads: